hwisoo/order-pizza/README.md

 ## Description

-A simple web app, that takes user input and calculate the total price in the shopping cart using Javascript Object and Prototypes.
+A simple web app, that takes user input and calculate the total price in the shopping cart using Javascript Objects and Prototypes.

 ## Setup/Installation Requirements